-- 5. To review and approve the annual audit plan prepared by Internal Audit.
+- 5. To review and approve the audit plan prepared by Internal Audit.
 To review and approve the Internal Audit staff functions, including: (i) purpose, authority, and organizational reporting lines; (ii) budget and staffing; and (iii) concurrence in the appointment, compensation and rotation of the Corporation's chief audit executive (CAE), currently the Chief Risk Officer. - 6.
-To review the Corporation's financial reporting and accounting standards and principles, significant changes in such standards or principles, or in their application, and the key accounting decisions affecting the Corporation's financial statements, including alternatives to, and the rationale for, the decisions made. - 7.
-To review with the Corporation's President, Chief Operating Officer (COO) or Executive Vice President (EVP), Treasurer, and the CAE, or such others as the Committee deems appropriate, the Corporation's internal system of audit and financial controls and the results of internal audits. - 8.
+To review and approve the Internal Audit Charter on a periodic basis or as needed upon change in the Audit Committee Chair, change in Internal Audit department reporting, or change in Institute of Internal Auditors (IIA) Standards. - 7.
+To review the Corporation's financial reporting and accounting standards and principles, significant changes in such standards or principles, or in their application, and the key accounting decisions affecting the Corporation's financial statements, including alternatives to, and the rationale for, the decisions made. - 8.
+To review with the Corporation's President, First Executive Vice President (First EVP), Executive Vice President-Chief Financial Officer (EVP-CFO), and the CAE, or such others as the Committee deems appropriate, the Corporation's internal system of audit and financial controls and the results of internal audits. - 9.
 To obtain and review at least annually a formal written report from the independent auditor delineating: the auditing firm's internal control procedures; any material issues raised within the preceding five years by the auditing firm's internal quality-control reviews, by peer reviews of the firm, or by any governmental or other inquiry or investigation relating to any audit conducted by the firm.
 The Committee will also review steps taken by the auditing firm to address any findings in any of the foregoing reviews.
-Also, in order to assess auditor independence, the Committee will review, at least annually, all relationships between the independent auditor and the Corporation. - 9.
-To set policies for the hiring of employees or former employees of the Corporation's independent auditor. - 10.
+Also, in order to assess auditor independence, the Committee will review, at least annually, all relationships between the independent auditor and the Corporation. - 10.
+To set policies for the hiring of employees or former employees of the Corporation's independent auditor. - 11.
 To review and investigate any matters pertaining to the integrity of management, including conflicts of interest, or adherence to standards of business conduct as required in the policies of the Corporation and state and local law.
 In connection with these reviews, the Committee will meet, as deemed appropriate, with the General Counsel and other Corporation officers or employees.